 What would be your kryptonite during bad days miles outside your comfort zone?

 The comfort of food can be as warm as a blanket being wrapped around a body on a chilly day and evoke genuine happiness.

 With London crawling with New Zealander’s, it can be extremely easy to find someone in a similar situation to myself.
-And yesterday while visiting a co-worker’s desk I found a mine there was a gold mine of goodies from our homeland and all words became lost on me as my gaze couldn’t look but couldn’t look away at the beauty of chocolate hovering at my feet.
+And yesterday while visiting a co-worker’s desk I found a gold mine of goodies from our homeland and all words became lost on me as my gaze couldn’t look but couldn’t look away at the beauty of chocolate hovering at my feet.

 So today as she very graciously gifted me a gold wrapped chocolate bar from my favorite company all my stresses dispersed into this bar.

 Just like when I get home to dig into this pasta dish that isn’t as heavy in cream as one would imagine.
 The kale is also cooked long enough to just wilt while still having some fighting spirit within it.
 If it’s still cold out than this is a perfect dinner to warm and comfort , in fact the lack of pasta on this site shows how little it is consumed in my house and I loved this dish so much I made it twice in two weeks.

 Note: This recipe was amended and the images updated in early 2018.
 The previous version of this recipe called for 1 cup pouring cream and 1/2 cup mozzarella, grated.
 They were replaced with 250 grams or 1/2 pound creme fraiche which adds a tang and accompanies the flavors beautifully.

 3 1/2 cups curly kale, stalks removed and finely chopped